montezume/file-upload-demo/README.md

 Tests are mising for creating a document, and for searching for documents.

 I wanted to write a test for searching for documents.
 However, my implementation of a debounced search value made this difficult, and I was not able to solve this in time.

+The app's visuals are not great.
+More care and time could be put into the CSS and the design.
+The use of theme is a bit haphazzard and all over the place.

+Error handling is basic.

 ## Libraries